Cookie Policy

 4. Categories we use

 Strictly necessary.
-These cookies support security (for example basic bot mitigation on contact forms), maintain session continuity while you navigate multi-section guides, and record that you have interacted with the cookie banner.
+These cookies support security (for example basic bot mitigation and abuse prevention), maintain session continuity while you navigate multi-section guides, and record that you have interacted with the cookie banner.

 Analytics (optional).
-If enabled, we collect aggregated statistics such as page views, scroll depth proxies, referral URLs, device type, and coarse geographic region derived from IP.
+Only if you accept analytics on the banner, we collect aggregated statistics such as page views, scroll depth proxies, referral URLs, device type, and coarse geographic region derived from IP.
 We use this information to prioritize research topics and fix broken navigation paths.
+Choosing essential-only means no analytics load.

 Functional.
 When implemented, these remember minor UI preferences during a session so you can compare tables or expand sections without losing context.